russross/codegrinder/README.md

 (the server) and `grind` (the command-line tool) and installs them both in `/usr/local/bin`.
 It also builds the `grind` tool for several architectures and puts them in the `www` directory for users to download.

+For a daycare node that is not also a TA node, use:

+    $GOPATH/src/github.com/russross/codegrinder/build.sh

-Use the `build.sh` script instead to only build the server.
+This only builds and installs the server.
 Both of these scripts also give the `codegrinder` binary the capability to bind to low-numbered ports, so CodeGrinder does not need any other special privileges to run.
 It should NOT be run as root.

 ### Configure CodeGrinder